rai68/pwnagotchi-plugin-manager/README.md

 Plan:

 Have versioning, and hashes of previous versions.
-Allow direct file uploads
+(SHA265 hashes) Allow direct file uploads
 Ownership of plugins.
 Possibly either use github as file host, and or opwngrid.